AIR GEAR logo

 All articles

-Can the Portable Solar Kit be used without a controller?Updated 9 months ago
+Can the Portable Solar Kit be used without a controller?Updated a day ago

 The AIR GEAR Portable Solar Kit has an external MPPT-type charge controller.
-This controller must be used with the panels, and it must be connected directly to the batteries (either through the factory-installed solar port, or through the 7-way plug).
+When connecting the solar panels to your RV, this controller must be used, and it must be connected directly to the batteries (either through the factory-installed solar port, or through the 7-way plug).

-Sometimes, service techs will modify the wiring of the factory-installed solar port so that it connects to the onboard charge controller for the rooftop panels.
-Then they'll tell you to use "unregulated" panels, meaning panels without a charge controller.
-This actually creates a problem, and we strongly recommend that you don't allow your solar port to be re-wired this way.
+Sometimes service techs will modify the wiring of the factory-installed solar port so that it connects directly to the onboard charge controller for the rooftop panels.
+They'll then recommend that you only use "unregulated" panels – panels that don't have a charge controller.
+This set-up creates a problem and we strongly recommend that you don't allow your solar port to be re-wired this way.

-The reason is that the output specs for the portable solar panels may not match the rooftop panels.
+The problem is that the output specs for the portable solar panels may not match the rooftop panels.
 When you are connecting multiple panels through a single charge controller, all of the panels need to have matching output specifications (volts, amps, watts).
 If they don't match, the system won't work efficiently.
+This will limit your ability to add/use other solar products in the future.
+That's because the specs of the rooftop panels are likely to be different from other solar products, such as portable panels.

-If your solar port has been re-wired so that it no longer goes directly to the battery, you have two options:
+If your solar port does not connect directly to the battery, you have three options:

-1. You can have the wiring for the solar port put back to the original arrangement (directly to the battery, with an in-line 20 amp fuse).
+1. Have the solar port re-wired directly to the battery, with an in-line 20 amp fuse.

-2. You can purchase our Portable Solar Kit with the optional 7-way connector, thus bypassing the solar port.
-This will work on all travel trailers except 2023 and later Trade Wind models.
+2. Purchase our Portable Solar Kit with the optional 7-way connector, thus bypassing the solar port.
+This option will work on all travel trailers except 2023 and later Trade Wind models.

 Was this article helpful?